 Xiaomi Mi 10i review: The verdict

-Another alternative is the Samsung Galaxy M51, with its keen focus on battery life.
-The 7,000mAh battery outlasts practically everything else on the market.
-Additionally, the 6.7-inch AMOLED display in use is one of the better quality panels on the market.
+Another alternative is the Samsung Galaxy A52s (£399/Rs.
+30,999), with its keen focus on battery life.
+The 4,500mAh battery lasts a full day of use.
+Additionally, the 6.5-inch AMOLED display in use is one of the better quality panels on the market.

 Starting at Rs.
 20,999 for the base variant with 6GB of RAM and 64GB storage, the Xiaomi Mi 10i is a phenomenal deal.
 It epitomizes the one thing that Xiaomi truly stands out for — value — without undercutting the increasingly premium identity of its Mi product line.